werevexe/werevexe/README.md

 - 👋 Hi, I’m @werevexe
 - 👀 I’m interested in ...
 - 🌱 I’m currently learning ...63
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on ...wr
-- 📫 How to reach me ...sdf
+- 📫 How to reach me ...sdfwre
 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...jjsdfdgfsdf5
 dfgdg87